kelapa148/web/_data/people/iful.md

 position: active
 endYear: 2023
 metaDescription: Undergraduate student
-order: 3
+order: 4
 ---

-Awal is a informatics engineering major at Muhammadiyah University of Makassar, Makassar.
+Iful is a informatics engineering major at Muhammadiyah University of Makassar, Makassar.
 He worked on the organization of The Twelfth Edition of the COCONUT computer club.

 Nurman focuses on blockchain research, especially web3. he has an interest in the frontend field by collaborating continuously